Group Coaching Sign Up Open Now - £90pm - Next Cohort Begins Spring 2025 |

-All information is first processed through your brain’s amygdala - the brain’s fear & emotional reactivity centre.
+All information is first processed through your brain’s amygdala - the brain’s fear & reactivity centre.

-So most of the time, fear is actually running the show, even when we don’t know it.
-If we leave this unchecked, we miss out on our potential by playing it safe, consciously or unconsciously.
-So when you need to, you can take yourself through this fear-setting exercise to get you motivated to take action instead of being frozen by fear!
+So most of the time, fear is actually running the show, even when it’s unconscious.
+If we leave this unchecked, we miss out on our potential by playing it safe in unnecessary ways.

 Define The Fear